-The most nearly fully decoupled form of compensation possible is a once-and-for-all lump sum payment (e.g. Tangermann and Swinbank, 2000) that is, for all practical purposes, production neutral.
-Once distributed, neither the decision to continue farming or not, nor the decisions about what and how to farm, should be affected by the lump sum payment.
-In effect, the lump sum payment simply compensates the owners of dairy farm assets for the fall in their value occasioned by the policy change.
+Practically, the most fully decoupled form of compensation possible is a once-and-for-all lump sum payment (e.g. Tangermann and Swinbank, 2000).
+Once distributed, neither the decision to continue farming or not, nor the decisions about what, how and where to farm, should be affected by the lump sum payment.
+In effect, the lump sum payment simply compensates the owners of farm assets for the fall in their value occasioned by the policy change.
 Otherwise, it has no effect on the disposition of these assets, which are freely tradeable and thus convertible into what ever sector and practice the owner wishes.

-This freely tradeable and convertible character of compensation is the only practical and sensible definition of 'fully decoupled.
-Such a lump sum payment would clearly provide, in readily liquid form, the capital reserves necessary for adjustment to the new unsupported and unprotected market.
-Adjustment problems would be very substantially eased by such compensation, most likely to a greater extent than any alternative form of compensation.
-The justification is twofold: first, compensation provides the necessary capacity for the current industry participants to adjust to a liberalised world; second, it recompenses owners of dedicated assets for policy (socially) induced reductions in their value - the value of these owners' pension funds.
-Without the second component, policy reform will remain seriously difficult, if not impossible.
+Such a lump sum payment would provide the capital reserves necessary for adjustment to the new unsupported and unprotected market, in readily liquid form.
+Adjustment problems would be very substantially eased by such compensation, to a greater extent than any alternative form of adjustment assistance.
+The justification is twofold: first, compensation provides the necessary capacity for the current industry participants to adjust to a liberalised world; second, it recompenses owners of dedicated assets for policy-induced reductions in their value.
+Since the value of these assets represents the owners' pension funds and adjustment capacity, policy reform without explicit compensation will remain seriously difficult.
+It is in this context that an amber box (containing compensation policies) might continue to be important in the world trade negotiations.

 But such compensation does not deal with programme dependency.
 This dependency of bureaucrats and politicians typically results in substantial efforts to re-cast compensation ideas into continued payments, justified on new grounds (e.g. environmental or multifunctional) for continued support for an identifiable constituency, as closely related to the farming sector as possible.
 In turn, programme dependency is re-inforced by any vestiges of traditional strategic dependency - the apparent sociopolitical need to support sectors which are disadvantaged by economic progress and growth.
+Hence the difficulties associated with the amber box.